D’Eriq King leads No. 11 Miami to comeback win over NC State

 Miami: At Virginia Tech next Saturday.

-NC State: Host Florida State next Saturday.
+NC State: Hosts Florida State next Saturday.